 United we stand

 This is where most of the game's drama can be found.
 Should you focus on the cure or work to keep that infection rate down?
-There's no definitive answer, leaving you with plenty of space to carve out your own strategies.
+There's no definitive answer, leaving you with plenty of space to carve out your own strategies

-No matter what you choose to do, teamwork is essential.
+That's why Pandemic is often listed as a frontrunner when it comes to board games for adults; it leaves room to take charge and feel like a hero.
+More importantly, teamwork is essential.
 Everyone's got a skill that may just turn the tide if used correctly (the Medic can remove all infections from a location at once, for instance), so good communication and planning spells the difference between winning and losing.

 Built to last